The Best Appalachian Trail Hikes in Maryland

 If you still want a good workout but you don’t want to climb through the boulders, you can hike to High Rock by starting at Raven Rock and then travel northbound.
 Parking is available on the wide shoulders of Maryland Route 491.
 This hike is definitely a more scenic route to High Rock, especially if you appreciate geology.
 It begins with a steep climb before leveling out and includes a beautiful view from Raven Rock.
 You can take a side trail to see Devil’s Racecourse, an impressive boulder field where you can hear the water trickling from below.

-The blue blaze trail to High Rock is well marked with the typical blue lettered wooden signs when traveling northbound or southbound on the AT.
-High Rock has become an iconic overlook on the Appalachian Trail because of its large graffiti-covered rocks.
+I recommend the blue blaze trail to High Rock because it’s well marked with the typical blue lettered wooden signs when traveling northbound or southbound on the Maryland Appalachian Trail.
+You might know about the iconic High Rock overlook because of its large graffiti-covered rocks on the Appalachian Trail.
 If you can get past the less-than-natural-looking spray paint, the view is really beautiful.
 Located on Mount Quirauk, you can see Waynesboro, Pennsylvania and the Cumberland Valley with panoramic views of rural farm fields below.
-Be cautious, especially when the rocks are wet, because the paint has made the rocks slippery and there is no barrier at the edge.
-High Rock was once a popular hang-gliding launch site that can now be glided via permit only.
-The overlook can get crowded because of vehicle access direct to High Rock, but the satisfaction of hiking it is so much better!
-If you’re camping or having someone shuttle you from High Rock to your starting point, plan to be there at sunset.
-There’s nothing like it!
+Be cautious, especially when the rocks are wet, because the paint has made the rocks slippery.
+You won’t find a barrier at the edge.

 High Rock - Good to Know